slawlor/ractor/README.md

 `ractor` exposes the following features:

 1. `cluster`, which exposes various functionality required for `ractor_cluster` to set up and manage a cluster of actors over a network link.
 This is work-in-progress and is being tracked in [#16](https://github.com/slawlor/ractor/issues/16).
-2. `async-std`, which enables usage of `async-std`'s asynchronous runtime instead of the `tokio` runtime. **However** `tokio` remains a dependency because we utilize the messaging synchronization primatives from `tokio` regardless of runtime as they are not specific to the `tokio` runtime.
+2. `async-std`, which enables usage of `async-std`'s asynchronous runtime instead of the `tokio` runtime. **However** `tokio` with the `sync` feature remains a dependency because we utilize the messaging synchronization primatives from `tokio` regardless of runtime as they are not specific to the `tokio` runtime.
 This work is tracked in [#173](https://github.com/slawlor/ractor/pull/173).
+You can remove default features to "minimize" the tokio dependencies to just the synchronization primatives.

 ## Working with Actors